netw0rm/atlaskit/README.md

 * `packages/*/build/es5/tsconfig.json`
 * `packages/*/build/es2015/tsconfig.json`

-Outline of published assets:
+Summary of published assets:

 * `dist/es2015` -- ES2015 compatible assets (referenced via `jsnext:main` in `package.json`).
 * `dist/es5` -- ES5 compatible assets (referenced via `main` in `package.json`).
+* `dist/types` -- TypeScript declarations.
-* `package.json` -- contains a `types` field pointing to a `index.d.ts` entrypoint.
+* `package.json` -- contains `types`, `main`, and `jsnext:main` entrypoint references.
 * `src/` -- contains original sources, for use with [source maps](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit#).

-#### Declaring use of ES2015 globals

-Packages that publish ES5 distributions, but which *use* ES2015 globals like Promise or fetch will need add an approach `lib` entry to their `tsconfig.json`, and clearly document their requirements in their `README.md`.

-Example `tsconfig.json` declarating use of ES2015 features:
+#### Component-specific TypeScript configuration

+In some cases it's desirable to customise the TypeScript configuration for a specific component.
+The `tsconfig.json` file in each component provides this flexibility.

+For example if a component requires an ES2015 global like `Promise`, it needs to include the appropriate `lib` value in its `tsconfig.json`:

 ```json
 {